spencertipping/wumber/frontier.md

   + Algebraic simplification of sign expressions?
   + BVH primitives?
 + Isosurfaces
-  + Bounding-box metadata as part of the function spec
   + BVH for CSG
 + Assembler
   + Multi-branch assembly with conditionals